Discovery cover image

 Feb 10, 2025 • 26min

-Uncharted: A Different Kind of Justice
+Uncharted: A different kind of justice

 A small, informal survey leads to shocking revelations about the US justice system, with its truths only uncovered decades later.
 Meanwhile, an ambitious portfolio manager discovers a perfect graph outlining eye-watering profits.
-But something doesn't seem right.
+But something does not seem right.
 Could the graph be accurate, or is it hiding a far more sinister truth?
 This story delves into the power of data, the hidden forces behind it, and the unexpected revelations that can change everything

 undefined